Skronak/moustacheInvestigation/README.md

-This project is the recreation of a board game called Petit Meurtre Entre Amis aimed at being played on a browser without the need of a running server.
+This project is inspired by a board game called Petit Meurtre Entre Amis.
+It is aimed at being played on a browser without the need of a running server.
 The game use a seed to randomize it behaviour that need to be shared among all participants

 The game is meant to be played on mobile.
 UI wasn't tested on a full screen.